pingcap/docs-cn/tools/lightning/deployment.md

 - `tidb-lightning`:

     - 32+ logical cores CPU
-    - An SSD large enough to store the entire SQL dump, preferring higher read speed
+    - An SSD large enough to store the entire data source, preferring higher read speed
     - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
     - `tidb-lightning` fully consumes all CPU cores when running, and deploying on a dedicated machine is highly recommended.